 Butter Gap Trail

 Next, take Butter Gap to the right.
 Walk into the woods and through a narrow meadow path.
 The trail follows Grogan Creek, which will be on your left.
-Continue on through the forest area into a Rhododendron forest.
+Continue through the forest area into a rhododendron forest.
 There the route will gradually climb up.

 Butter Gap field trail